terraform-aws-modules/terraform-aws-notify-slack/README.md

 [Terraform Cloud Agents](https://www.terraform.io/docs/cloud/workspaces/agent.html) are a paid feature, available as part of the Terraform Cloud for Business upgrade package.

-This module requires Python 3.8, which you need to install, build an image, and use it for your [tfc-agent](https://hub.docker.com/r/hashicorp/tfc-agent).
-Here is a sample Dockerfile you can use:
+This module requires Python 3.8.
+You can customize [tfc-agent](https://hub.docker.com/r/hashicorp/tfc-agent) to include Python using this sample `Dockerfile`:

 ```
 FROM hashicorp/tfc-agent:latest